Title and statement of responsibility area

 Biographical history

 In 1970, Dr. Mikuš was a co-founder of the Slovak World Congress.
-Throughout his career, he was an active member of numerous other professional, political, and nationalist Organizations on which he served in many capacities.
+Throughout his career, he was an active member of numerous other professional, political, and nationalist organizations on which he served in many capacities.

 Dr. Mikuš has been a very prolific writer throughout his long career as a diplomat, a jurist, a lobbyist, a professor, and a political activist.
 He has published a dozen books, many pamphlets and booklets.
 He has contributed to at least three books published in collaboration with other authors, and has produced an impressive number of articles in learned journals, Slovak periodicals and American newspapers.
 As a recognized authority in the many fields of History, in Political Science, and in issues of International Law, Dr. Mikuš conducted many seminars and delivered numerous conferences.
 His contribution has been significant.